heyomkara/Pizza-website-/README.md

 ## Info

 It's pizza portal where you can create yourself pizza and order one from menu.
-The site allows add pizzas to card, create your own pizza with various additions.
+The site allows add pizzas to card, create your own pizza with various additions..

 - HTML
 - SASS